alysiawon/Final-Project/README.md

 - A table to show where you would be ranked
 - A bar graph to visualize the table
 - A map to showcase the country with the most medals

+### Progress

+Since the project start date, our team has been able to clean up

 ## Machine Learning